cs1302uga/cs1302-minesweeper-alpha/README.md

           Please see the extra credit for information on how to parse these command-line arguments.
-If you choose to not do the extra credit, then your program should print the following message when `--gen` is supplied as the first argument, then exit with `System.exit(2)`:
+If you choose to not do the extra credit, then your program should print the following message to _standard error_ when `--gen` is supplied as the first argument, then exit with `System.exit(2)`:

           ```